 One-credit capstone component

-What makes the Gabelli School’s sports business specialization unique is a one-credit independent-study requirement.
+What makes the Gabelli School’s secondary concentration in sports business unique is a one-credit independent-study requirement.
 Students choose one of three options:

 Conference Presentation: Students may present scholarly research at an organization’s conference.
 This option would be especially appealing to students who plan to go on to graduate school or pursue academic sports administration.
 The following organizations are potential venues for student presentations: